 What is an iBuyer?

 It’s important to remember that these iBuyer companies, and the venture capital behind them, are in business to make a profit.
-That profit is going to be the difference of what they pay for your house and what they can resell it for on the open market.
+That profit is the difference of what they buy your house for and the resale of it on the open market.
 The computer-generated value for your home will be on the low end of an actual fair market value range.
-Then a service fee of between 7% and 11% will then be charged to cover the costs associated with the sale and preparing your home to go back onto the market.
+Then a service fee between 7% and 11% will be charged to cover the costs associated with the sale and preparing your home to go back onto the market.
 When you think about this carefully, sellers stand to lose a large amount of money in this type of sale.

 - Make real estate economic indicators less reliable